-As part of their commitment to promote a healthy, fitter lifestyle across all ages and abilities, Sainsbury’s will also be supplying free sports equipment to schools.
+As part of their commitment to promoting a healthy, fitter lifestyle across all ages and abilities, Sainsbury’s will also be supplying free sports equipment to schools.

 All of the schools participating in the Challenge will be eligible for additional rewards and benefits, such as access to London 2012 Ticketshare tickets and visits from athletes by joining the Get Set network.